phazelift/strings.js/README.md

 **Strings.prototype.insert**
 > `<this> insert ( <string>/<number> insertion, <string>/<number> position= 1 )`

 > Insert insertion at position in this.string, the insertion will be inserted before the character at position.
+> If insert is invalid, or index is less than the negative length of the string, insertion will be prepended to the string.
+> If position is greater than the length of the string, insertion will be appended to the string.

 **Strings.prototype.trim**
 > `<this> trim()`